inEmmetable/Honest-Work/content/what-to-change/energy.md

 question = "How's your company doing?"
 [[sections.faq]]
 answer = "* Does your company have a policy setting out how it respects human rights?
-Does it include a commitment to the principle of free, prior and informed consent?\n* Does your company provide access to remedy/adequate compensation where a human rights breach has taken place?" question = "Some questions to start with"
+Does it include a commitment to the principle of free, prior and informed consent?\n* Does your company provide access to remedy/adequate compensation where a human rights breach has taken place?" question = "Questions for your company"

 +++